 What do I do if my air conditioner uses R22?

 To summarize, if your HVAC equipment was produced prior to January 2010, especially if it’s older than a decade, you have some options:

 - Shop for an upgraded, more environmentally-friendly system that uses R410a.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 The law doesn’t require you to replace your air conditioner.
-At some point, your AC will not work and it will need to be replaced, and only R410a units will be available to purchase.
+At some point, your AC will not work and it will need to be replaced, and only R410a units will be available for sale.

-The most straightforward option is to purchase a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
-New AC equipment will also be more efficient and give you superior comfort, helping to reduce your energy costs.
+The best option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has many financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+New AC equipment is more efficient and give you superior comfort, helping to reduce your energy costs.

 You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
 While this sounds like a nice alternative, the price of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
 You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.

 If you aren’t sure what type of AC refrigerant your air conditioning system uses, our team is here.
 Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.